How Much Does a Garage Door Opener Cost?

 When you do not have the time, tools, or know-how, you should consider hiring a professional for the installation.
 This is often a good choice when you’re installing a new garage door, and is sometimes included in the overall price.

 Many suppliers and local sales companies will also install the garage door opener.
-The average charge for installation is $150 – $200.
+The average charge for installation is $150 for a standard 7′ door, and usually ranges from $120 – $300.
 It would be best if you look for a minimum 5-year warranty for parts and labor.
 Some might require you to pay a service fee for warranty repair.

 Get estimates from contractors in your area and compare.
 Check their statement of work, warranty, business license, and liability insurance.
 If you are unfamiliar with the contractor, check their references and their Better Business Bureau rating.
 Get everything in writing, including who will pay for the building permit if one is required.